crvanpollard/DVRPC-geodata/census/README.md

 To be used for planning purposes

 ### Key Attribute Fields
-`ADB`
 `TotPop`	Total Population

 `TotMale`	Male Population

-TotFem	Female Population
+`TotFem`	Female Population

-AllWhite	Total White
+`AllWhite`	Total White

-AllWhitePct	Percent White
+`AllWhitePct`	Percent White

-AllBlk	Total Black
+`AllBlk`	Total Black

-AllBlkPct	Percent Black
+`AllBlkPct`	Percent Black

-AllAsian	Total Asian
+`AllAsian`	Total Asian

-AllAsianPct	Percent Asian
+`AllAsianPct`	Percent Asian

-HispTot	Total Hispanic
+`HispTot`	Total Hispanic

-HispPct	Percent Hispanic
+`HispPct`	Percent Hispanic

-TotHU	Total housing units
+`TotHU`	Total housing units

-HUOcc	Occupied housing units
+`HUOcc`	Occupied housing units

-HUVacantN	Number of vacant housing units
+`HUVacantN`	Number of vacant housing units

-HUVacantP	Percentage of vacant housing units
+`HUVacantP`	Percentage of vacant housing units

-NoVehN	Households with no vehicles available
+`NoVehN`	Households with no vehicles available

+`NoVehP`	Percentage of households with no vehicles available

+`OneVehN`	Households with 1 vehicle available

-NoVehP	Percentage of households with no vehicles available OneVehN	Households with 1 vehicle available
+`OneVehP`	Percentage of households with 1 vehicle available

+`TwoVehN`	Households with 2 vehicles available

-OneVehP	Percentage of households with 1 vehicle available TwoVehN	Households with 2 vehicles available
+`TwoVehP`	Percentage of households with 2 vehicles available

-TwoVehP	Percentage of households with 2 vehicles available ThrPlsVehN	Households with 3 or more vehicles available ThrPlsVehP	Percentage of households with 3 or more vehicles available PopOver16	Population 16 years and over
+`ThrPlsVehN`	Households with 3 or more vehicles available

+`ThrPlsVehP`	Percentage of households with 3 or more vehicles available

+`PopOver16`	Population 16 years and over

-TotEmpInForce	In labor force
+`TotEmpInForce`	In labor force

-UnempPct	Percent non in labor force
+`UnempPct`	Percent non in labor force

-TimeToWk	Mean Travel Time to Work
+`TimeToWk`	Mean Travel Time to Work

 MedHHI	Median household income (dollars)
 PctFamBelPov	Percentage of families and people whose income is the past 12 months is below the poverty level TotComm	Total Commuters